As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 In this regard, the cell phone market will not disappoint you and present you with an appetizing offer that includes major, expensive brands as well as low-cost, competitive labels.

-Here are the smartphones with the highest specific absorption rate levels available in 2019:
+Here are the smartphones with the highest specific absorption rate levels available:

 As you might have noticed, these phones emitting the most radiation have SAR values over the 0.5 which are above the levels recommended by experts.
 A lot of these models are dual SIM devices which are mostly manufactured for the Asian market.